 1. Explore the Queenstown Gardens

 Easily one of the best things to do in Queenstown in December is to wander the botanical gardens.
 The Queenstown Gardens are located right in town, are free to visit, and are simply stunning – why not go check them out!
-There is a 2-kilometer loop you can walk through the gardens that takes you along Lake Wakatipu’s shoreline, through a forest, and of course, among flowers and perfectly manicured garden beds.
+There is a 2-kilometer (1.2 miles) loop you can walk through the gardens that take you along Lake Wakatipu’s shoreline, through a forest, and of course, among flowers and perfectly manicured garden beds.

 In December, the Queenstown Gardens are typically in full bloom making them even more special to visit.